Our Mission

 Our Story

-It all started with two altos, a mailing list and fond musical memories of singing together with other Berkeley students in the early '60s.
+It all started in 1985 with two altos, a mailing list and fond musical memories of singing together with other Berkeley students in the early 1960s.

 Inspired by the great times they had enjoyed as student singers, Alma Raymond, at the time a staff research associate in the Department of Molecular and Cell Biology, and Ronni Gravitz, an adviser in Career Planning and Placement, were eager for the chance to perform choral music once again.